apache/jena-site/source/documentation/tdb/architecture.md

 ### TDB B+Trees

-Many of the persistent data structures in TDB use a custom implementation of threaded [B+Trees](http://en.wikipedia.org/wiki/B+_tree "http://en.wikipedia.org/wiki/B%2B_tree").
+Many of the persistent data structures in TDB use a custom implementation of [B+Trees](http://en.wikipedia.org/wiki/B+_tree "http://en.wikipedia.org/wiki/B%2B_tree").
 The TDB implementation only provides for fixed length key and fixed length value.
-There is no use of the value part in triple indexes.
+There is no use of the value part in triple and quads indexes.

-The threaded nature means that long scans of indexes proceeds without needing to traverse the branches of the tree.

-See the description of index caching below.
+### Transactions {#tdb-transactions}

+Both TDB1 and TDB2 provide database transactions.
+The API is described on the [Jena Transactions page](/docuemntation/txn/ "Jena Transactions").

+When running with transactions, TDB1 and TDB2 provide support for multiple read and write transactions without application involvement.
+There will be multiple readers active, and also a single writer active (referred to as "MR+SW").
+TDB itself manages multiple writers, queuing them as necessary.

+To support transactions, TDB2 uses copy-on-write MVCC data structures internally.

+TDB1 can run non-transactionally but the application is responsible for ensuring that there is one writer or several readers, not both.
+This is referred to as "MRSW".
+Misuse of TDB1 in non-transactional mode can corrupt the database.

 ## Inline values

-Values of certain datatypes are held as part of the NodeId in the bottom 56 bits.
-The top 8 bits indicates the type - external NodeId or the value space.
+Values of certain datatypes are held as part of the NodeId.
+The top bit indicates whether the remaining 63 bits are a position in the stored RDF terms file (high bit is 0) or an encoded value (high bit 1).

+By storing the value, the exact lexical form is not recorded.
+The integers 01 and 1 will both be treated as the value 1.

+### TDB2

+The TDB2 encoding is as follows:

+* High bit (bit 63) 0 means the node is in the object table (PTR).
+* High bit (bit 63) 1, bit 62 1: double as 62 bits.
+* High bit (bit 63) 1, bit 62 0: 6 bits of type, 56 bits of value.

+If a value would not fit, it will be stored externally so there is no guarantee that all integers, say, are store inline.

+* Integer format: signed 56 bit number, the type field has the XSD type.
+* Derived types of integer, each with their own datatype.
+* Decimal format: 8 bits scale, 48bits of signed valued.
+* Date and DateTime
+* Boolean
+* Float

+In the case of xsd:double, the standard Java 64 bit format is used except that the range of the exponent is reduced by 2 bits.

+* bit  63    : sign bit
+* bits 52-62 : exponent, 11 bits, the power of 2, bias -1023.
+* bits 0-51  : mantissa (significand) 52 bits (the leading one is not stored).

+Exponents are 11 bits, with values -1022 to +1023 held as 1 to 2046 (11 bits, bias -1023)
+Exponents 0x000 and 0x7ff have a special meaning:

+The xsd:dateTime and xsd:date ranges cover about 8000 years from year zero with a precision down to 1 millisecond.
+Timezone information is retained to an accuracy of 15 minutes with special timezones for Z and for no explicit timezone.

+### TDB1

-The value spaces handled are (TDB 0.8): xsd:decimal, xsd:integer,
-xsd:dateTime, xsd:date and xsd:boolean.
+The value spaces handled are: xsd:decimal, xsd:integer, xsd:dateTime, xsd:date and xsd:boolean.
 Each has its own encoding
 to fit in 56 bits.
 If a node falls outside of the range of values that can be represented in the 56 bit encoding.